MetricSign

 Common causes

-• 2ADF auto-generated schema used VARCHAR(50) but the source occasionally produces longer strings
+• 2ADF Copy Activity auto-generated the sink schema with VARCHAR(50) or NVARCHAR(128) based on a sample, but production data occasionally contains longer strings

-• 3A data entry change in the source system introduced longer values without updating the target schema
+• 3A data entry or business logic change in the source system introduced longer values (new product names, longer addresses) without a corresponding ALTER on the target table

 How to fix it